Observability of software design - What it is and why it matters

 a) Recognize the components that comprise a software system. b) Understand how components are designed to be used. c) Recognize and flag anomalous use or configuration of these components. d) Filter out the “noise” of low-level code changes, and provide a high-level “signal” of design changes which you can receive and review.

-In order to help make this a reality, we have created the open source AppLand Framework.
-The AppLand Framework includes components to:
+In order to help make this a reality, we have created the open source AppMap.
+The AppMap includes components to:

 - Record end-to-end code and data flows.